Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/editor/gizmo.md

 ---
 ### DrawLine
-Draw a simple line from A to B
+Draw a simple line from A to B.

 Parameters:
 - `a`: Start point